-In case of Transactions excluded because they are Ordinary, although of Greater Importance, the Executive

-Director, supported by the CFO and the IA Function, promptly communicates all the available information concerning the transaction to the RPTC so that the Committee can check correct application of the exemption conditions of RPTs of Greater Importance defined as ordinary and conducted at market or standard conditions.
+In case of Transactions excluded because they are Ordinary, although of Greater Importance, the Executive Director, supported by the General Counsel, promptly communicates all the available information concerning the transaction to the Related Party Transactions Committee so that the Committee can check correct application of the exemption conditions of RPTs of Greater Importance defined as ordinary and conducted at market or standard conditions.
 The RPTC expresses its opinion in good time to allow communication to CONSOB within 7 days as required by the preceding paragraph 3.3.2.

-The Executive Director informs the Board of Directors on an annual basis with regard to application of the exemption criteria at least in relation to transactions of greater importance.
+The Executive Director informs the Board of Directors on an annual basis with regard to application of the exemption criteria at least in relation to Transactions of Greater Importance.